cardano-foundation/CIPs/CIP-0136/README.md

 ## Rationale: how does this CIP achieve its goals?

-// todo - fill in details
+By providing a peer reviewed structure for CC vote rationale, we encourage detailed voting rationales increasing the legitimacy of CC votes within the governance system.

 ### `summary`

-- useful for users to quickly see a preview of the whole rationale
-- gives tooling the option to show a high level intro
+We include compulsory summary with limited size to allow for the creation of tooling which layers of inspection to vote rationale.
+This allows readers to get a summary of a rationale at a high level before reading all the details.

 ### `rationaleStatement`

+This field allows for a very long-form discussion of their rationale.
+This is compulsory because it forms the core of their rationale.

+By setting some fields to compulsory we ensure a minimum amount of data for downstream tools to expect to render.

 ### `precedentDiscussion`

+This is a dedicated field to be able to discuss specific precedent of votes.
+By separating this from `rationaleStatement` we encourage specific discussion of precedence as well as clear separation in tooling.

 ### `counterargumentDiscussion`

-### `conclusion`
+This is a dedicated field to be able to discuss counterarguments from those proposed in the other fields.
+By separating this from `rationaleStatement` we encourage specific discussion of counterarguments as well as clear separation in tooling.

 ### `internalVote`

+This field, gives the ability for CC members who are operated by multiple individuals to share insights on specific voting choice of the individuals.
+This could add additional context to the workings and opinions of the individuals who operate the CC member.

 ### `relevantArticles`

+By providing a new type to CIP-100 `References` we encourage tooling to differentiate clearly `References` to the constitution from other types of `Reference`.

 ## Path to Active

 ### Acceptance Criteria

-- [ ] This standard is supported by two different tooling providers used to submit governance actions to chain.
+- [ ] This standard is supported by two separate tools, which create and submit CC votes.
 - [ ] This standard is supported by two different chain indexing tools, used to read and render metadata.

 ### Implementation Plan

-#### Solicitation of feedback

-- [ ] Run two online workshops to gather insights from stakeholders.
-- [ ] Seek community answers on all [Open Questions](#open-questions).

-#### Implementation
+- [x] Seek feedback from individuals who are members of current Interim Constitutional Committee.

-- [ ] Author to provide example metadata and schema files.
+- [ ] Author to provide test vectors, examples, and schema files.

 ## Copyright